 Travelling in Europe, we discovered a treasure trove of majestic cathedrals.
 The Basilica of St Sernin in the city of Toulouse France was no exception.
-It is the largest Romanesque church in Europe, filled with antiquities, relics, and museum quality frescoes.
-Also famous for its Romanesque sculpture, the Basilica of St Sernin is a UNESCO World Heritage Site on the list of Routes to Santiago de Compostela.
+It is the largest Romanesque church in Europe.
+Inside we found antiquities, relics, and museum quality frescoes.

-Historically, the early 5th-century church built on this location encapsulated the remains of Saint Sernin.
-As the first Bishop of Toulouse, he was martyred violently for refusing to pray to pagan gods.
-His relics attracted many pilgrims, and the church was rebuilt and updated.
-The 11th-century Basilica of Saint Sernin we see today is a masterpiece.
+Historically, the early 5th-century church built on this location encapsulated the remains of Saint Sernin, the first Bishop of Toulouse.
+Violently martyred for refusing to pray to pagan gods, his relics later attracted many pilgrims.
+The resulting rebuilt 11th-century Basilica of Saint Sernin that we see today is a masterpiece.

-More Information on Basilica of St Sernin and Toulouse France:
+More Information on Basilica of St Sernin in Toulouse

 - The main church of the Basilica of Saint-Sernin is open daily from 8.30 am.
 Closing times vary by day and season.
 Check times on their official website.